Skip to Content

 Vermont Field Ecology

-Drawing: This course is an introductory course in drawing, but it will also provide continued instruction for seasoned mark makers.
+Drawing and Illustration: This course is an introductory course in drawing, but it will also provide continued instruction for seasoned mark makers.
 Emphasis is on strategies, methods, and techniques for translating three-dimensional form and space onto a two-dimensional surface using the language of line, value, and the illusion of depth and texture.
 Mark making and its expressive and descriptive qualities will be examined.

-High School Math: Algebra II Preparation: Algebra II Preparation: This course is intended for higher level math students preparing to take Algebra II this fall.
+High School Math: Algebra II Preparation: This course is intended for higher level math students preparing to take Algebra II this fall.
 Specific content includes the study of algebraic functions, their graphs, and trigonometric basics.
 Building on a strong foundation of mathematical knowledge, this class is designed to develop students’ critical thinking and problem-solving skills, helping them to prepare for Algebra II.

 High School Math: Pre-Calculus Preparation: This course is intended for higher level math students preparing to take pre-calculus this fall.
 Students will review and be introduced to the concepts necessary for a smooth transition into pre-calculus.

 Visual Storytelling: This course is for students who want to explore the techniques and possibilities of visual media as a tool for communication and storytelling.
-Using a smartphone, DSLR, or other image capture device, students will learn to make still photographs and video within a multimedia context to create fictional and nonfictional short stories.
+Using a smartphone, DSLR, or other image capture device, students will learn to make still photographs and videos within a multimedia context to create fictional and non-fictional short stories.
 Applications from the Adobe Creative Suite will be used to edit, organize, and output stories in engaging and interactive ways online.
 Students will also be introduced to various forms of Visual Communication being used in contemporary society.
 What stories do you want to tell?

 Academic Prep: